 Unfortunately, this trade goes poorly and the stock price plummets.
 In short order, it falls to only $65 per share.
 The total value of this investor’s holdings Stock A is now at $13,000.
 However, the investor still owes $10,000 to the brokerage firm.
 This means that the investor only has $3,000 worth of equity in a transaction worth $13,000.
 That translates to equity of just 23.07 percent.

 Under FINRA Rule 4210, all broker-dealers are required to set their maintenance margin requirement at 25 percent or higher.
 This means that a margin call would be required.
 The investor would need to deposit enough money to bring their equity up from 23.07 percent to 25 percent.
 In this example, the margin call would be $250.
 If they investor failed to do so, the brokerage firm would be obligated to liquidate a portion of the account.

-Additional Margin Requirements are Coming in June 2018
+Additional Margin Requirements

 The Financial Industry Regulatory Authority has enacted additional Rule 4210 requirements.
 Currently, these new rules are set to become effective as of June 25th, 2018.
 Under the new regulations, which were initially adopted in 2016 and were delayed to ensure that brokers could update their systems and policies to satisfy the requirements, more transactions will be covered by Rule 4210.
 Specifically, the following types of transactions will be considered to be Covered Agency Transactions for the purposes of FINRA’s margin requirement regulations:

 - To Be Announced (TBA) transactions;

 - Collateralized Mortgage Obligations (CMOs).